 In Sink or Swim, Mavis Smith uses her painting process to gracefully tell a story that is mysterious and may lead to many questions.
 At first, the swimmer in the painting seems ordinary ‐ until, upon closer inspection, the viewer notices a tattoo, a swimming pool, a ladder, and words floating across a pale colored surface.
 In some of her other paintings, bizarre elements such as gills on a human face, arrows through a smiling head, and overgrown fish in an aquarium, cause us to look more carefully.
 Her paintings balance a palette of pale colors and simple, broad surfaces with fascinating characters, and often‐repeated text.

 Mavis Smith lives in Solebury, Pennsylvania.
-She has exhibited in New York and Philadelphia, and has work in the permanent collection of the James A. Michener Art Museum in Bucks County, Pennsylvania.
+She has exhibited in New York and Philadelphia, and has work in the permanent collection of the Michener Art Museum in Bucks County, Pennsylvania.

 Mavis Smith and Collage